 That’s a concern when 43% of employees report that they feel underpaid.
 It means that nearly half of all workers are retention risks.
 If another company offers a higher salary, you might end up losing your best people.

 Salaries are a balancing act.
 You have to keep your salary structure competitive, but you also have to think about fiscal responsibility and business resilience.
 The best way to balance all of these things is to get organized:

 Salary benchmarking involves looking at comparable salaries on offer elsewhere.
 You’ll need a reputable source of salary survey data to get started.
 After that, you’ll need to match the data according to job function, locale, and company size.

-Salary survey data is available from many third party providers (including Helios HR’s partner Paylocity PayScale, whose data you can access for free here.)
-Use this data to check your salaries against market average and see if you are an employer of choice.
+Salary survey data is available from many third-party providers (including Helios HR’s partner Paylocity PayScale, whose data you can access for free here.)
+Use this data to check your salaries against the market average and see if you are an employer of choice.